sorskoot/RosieBot/commands.md

 !ide | Gives info on the IDE
 !song | Shows info on the current song playing
 !beer | What beer is Sorskoot drinking today
+!project | What is Sorskoot working on today

 ## sound fx